 tonnes of CO₂e over a period of 100 years

-The site has a net capacity of 36,413 tonnes of CO₂e for offsetting of Thorlux (and FW Thorpe Plc) emissions.
+The site has a net capacity of 36,413 tonnes of CO₂e for the offsetting of FW Thorpe Plc emissions.

 In the greenhouse effect, the surface of the earth absorbs heat from the sun, re-emitting it as infrared radiation.
 This infrared radiation is absorbed by CO₂ water, ozone, methane and chloro-fluorocarbons (CFCs) and radiated back to earth.